JulianWohlleber/PJ1_GrowingLines/Readme.md

 #PRJ1_GrowingLines
 In the first part of the course we learned what algorythms are, and how they are structured.
 We also learned the basics of the programming language Processing and lerned what generative Design is.
 ##IDEA
-Our first contact with Programming language we got with the language we already learned: Our german language.
+Our first contact with Programming language we got with the language we already learned: Our own verbal language.
 The exercise was to simply (or event harder then thought)  formulate an algorythm that later had to be solved by the coursemates.
 After several changes in details and complexity the final code looked like this (german):

 	1. Wähle eine Farbe danach, wie warm du dich im Moment fühlst (zB. eine warme Farbe, Orange oder Gelb, wenn es dir Wohlig warm ist)
 	2. Male damit einen Punkt in die Mitte des Blattes